 The first indicator (Return on Investment [ROI]) was selected over the Return on Fixed Tangible Assets (ROFTA) since data on intangible assets and tangible assets are both available.
 Data on direct income subsidies was excluded in order to be in line with the latest guidelines.
 ROI was compared to the low risk long term investment.
-For the purpose of the calculation of this indicator, net profit is considered to be equal to the sum of income from landings and other income; less crew costs, unpaid labour, energy costs, repair and maintenance costs, other variable costs, non-variable costs, and depreciation.
+For the purpose of the calculation of this indicator, net profit is considered to be equal to the sum of income from landings, other income, income from rental of fishing rights; less crew costs, unpaid labour, energy costs, repair and maintenance costs, other variable costs, non-variable costs, cost for leasing fishing rights, and depreciation.
 Capital asset value is equal to the sum of the vessel replacement value, which was obtained using the Perpetual Inventory Method (PIM), and estimated value of fishing rights.
 Digressive depreciation was used for the purpose of the calculation of this indicator in order to be in line with the recent advise from PGECON (16th-19th April 2012, Salerno, Italy).
-The ROI for the previous years was also calculated in line with the latest guidelines, as shown in Table 15.
+The ROI for the previous years was also calculated in line with the latest guidelines, as shown in Table 14.

-Table 15 Return on Investment (ROI) vs next best alternative
+Table 14 Return on Investment (ROI) vs next best alternative

-Low risk long term interest rate of 4.57% was used for the year 2008 Low risk long term interest rate of 4.62% was used for the year 2009 Low risk long term interest rate of 4.59% was used for the year 2010 Low risk long term interest rate of 4.52% was used for the year 2011 Low risk long term interest rate of 4.55% was used for the year 2012 Low risk long term interest rate of 4.43% was used for the year 2013 Low risk long term interest rate of 4.14% was used for the year 2014 Low risk long term interest rate of 3.76% was used for the year 2015 Low risk long term interest rate of 3.22% was used for the year 2016 Low risk long term interest rate of 2.49% was used for the year 2017 Low risk long term interest rate of 1.93% was used for the year 2018
+Low risk long term interest rate of 4.57% was used for the year 2009 Low risk long term interest rate of 4.62% was used for the year 2010 Low risk long term interest rate of 4.59% was used for the year 2010 Low risk long term interest rate of 4.52% was used for the year 2011 Low risk long term interest rate of 4.55% was used for the year 2012 Low risk long term interest rate of 4.43% was used for the year 2013 Low risk long term interest rate of 4.14% was used for the year 2014 Low risk long term interest rate of 3.76% was used for the year 2015 Low risk long term interest rate of 3.22% was used for the year 2016 Low risk long term interest rate of 2.49% was used for the year 2017 Low risk long term interest rate of 1.93% was used for the year 2018 Low risk long term interest rate of 1.93% was used for the year 2019